rsmaller/carg/README.md

 Keep in mind that nameless arguments are required regardless if they are enforced with an assertion or not.
 Furthermore, they are assigned to argument variables based on their order.
 Make sure they line up correctly when you set their values!
 Nameless arguments can be used in assertions the same way as named arguments.

+## Function Implementations

+### `basename()`
+The `basename()` function is similar to the function often included in `libgen.h` in POSIX systems; considering this header is not officially supported on other compilers, a basic implementation of `basename` is included in this argument library.
+A basename function takes a full file path string and returns the very last item in the file tree, or more specifically the substring following all forward or backward slashes.
+For example, `basename("C:\Users\User1\test.exe")` will return `test.exe`.
+This is useful for truncating the name of your program as it appears in the argument vector.

+### `usage()`
+This simply prints out the usage message and terminates the program.

+### `setUsageMessage()`
+This function-style macro accepts a string formatter and variadic arguments.
+It uses both of those pieces of information to generate and set a usage message for your program.

+### `argInit()`
+This function-style macro initializes an argument via a variable where the result goes and a struct which contains a void pointer to that variable.
+It accepts split type information, a variable name, a default value, and flags.
+For example, to initialize a simple character argument, the following might be used:

+`arginit(char, charArg, NONE, NO_DEFAULT_VALUE, NO_FLAGS)`

+To initialize an array of 100 characters, that would look like:

+`arginit(char, charArrayArg, [100], NO_DEFAULT_VALUE, NO_FLAGS)`

+These arguments could later be accessed with `charArgValue` and `charArrayArgValue` respectively.
+For use in argument setting functions, however, `charArg` and `charArrayArg` should be used.

+### `basicArgInit()`
+This macro is a wrapper for `argInit()` which only specifies basic type information; arrays and function pointers cannot be declared with this macro.
+To declare the char argument like in `argInit()`, but with a default value of 2, do the following:

+`basicArginit(char, charArg, 2, NO_FLAGS)`

+### `heapArgInit()`
+This function-style macro will heap-allocate a variable for which an argument's value will be copied into.
+It takes the same arguments as `argInit()`, except it has no default value argument and a memory allocation size must be given as the last argument to the macro.

+### `setFlagsFromNamedArgs()`
+This function is variadic; it accepts the argument count, the argument vector, a string formatter, and a sequence of arguments which are the addresses of argument structs.
+This data is used to set arguments based on what is passed from the command line.
+The argument structs should correspond to flags in the string formatter.
+Each argument should be a flag plus a colon plus the corresponding string formatter.
+Each argument should also be separated by spaces.
+For
+example:

+`setFlagsFromNamedArgs(argc, argv, "-n:%d -t:%10s -b:bool", &intArg, &stringArg, &boolArg)`

+- Will use the `-n` flag plus a digit value to set the `intArg` argument and subsequently the `intArgValue` variable.
+- Will use the `-t` flag plus a string value to set the `stringArg` argument and subsequently the `stringArgValue` variable.
+- Will use the `-b` flag to toggle the boolean `boolArg` argument and subsequently the `boolArgValue` variable.

+### `setFlagsFromNamelessArgs()`
+This function works similarly to `setFlagsFromNamedArgs()`, but it has a few key differences:
+- Arguments are "nameless", meaning they are defined based on their order and not any flags.
+- The string formatter passed in should not have any flags in it as a result.

+For example:

+`setFlagsFromNamelessArgs(argc, argv, "%d %d %20s", &namelessArg, &namelessArg2, &namelessStringArg)`

+ - Will use a digit formatter to set `namelessArg` to the value passed in as the very first command line argument.
+ - Will use a digit formatter to set `namelessArg2` to the value passed in as the second command line argument.
+ - Will use a string formatter to set `namelessStringArg` to the value passed in as the third command line argument.

+### `argumentOverrideCallbacks()`
+This function accepts the argument count and vector, plus a series of variadic arguments, mainly a formatter and function pointers which accept no arguments and return nothing.
+This function type is referred to as `voidFuncPtr` in the `args.h` header.
+It will set flags where, when passed by the user, will run a specific function and terminate the program, essentially overriding the control flow of the program.

+For example:

+`argumentOverrideCallbacks(argc, argv, "-h -h2", &help, &help2)`

+ - Means the `-h` flag will run the `help()` function and then terminate the program.
+ - Means the `-h2` flag will run the `help2()` function and then terminate the program.

+### `argAssert()`
+This function accepts variadic arguments for assertions plus assertion messages. `argAssert()` keeps track of this via an assertion count, which is the first argument this function accepts.
+Each assertion should test some value for an argument, like `intArgValue > 0` for example.
+Assertion messages are what gets printed when the assertion fails.

+An assertion might look like:

+`argAssert(1, intArgValue > 0, "Int argument must be positive")`

+You can otherwise specify `NULL` to print out the usage message instead.
+The `USAGE_MESSAGE` macro expands to NULL and can also be used; it exists for readability purposes.

+## Assertion Macros

+### `REQUIRED_ARGUMENT()`
+This is a function-style macro which accepts an argument struct as an argument.
+This is an assertion which will fail if an argument is not given a value by the user.
+This should be used in `argAssert()`:

+`argAssert(1, REQUIRED_ARGUMENT(charArg), "Char argument is required")`

+### `MUTUALLY_EXCLUSIVE()`
+This is another assertion macro.
+This one accepts two argument structs, and the assertion will fail if both arguments have been provided a value by the user.
+In other words, this assertion forces the user to pick at most one of two arguments.

+## Initializer Flags

+### `NO_FLAGS`
+This is a macro which expands to `0`.
+This is a semantic choice to show in `argInit()` that an argument has no custom flags.

+### `NAMELESS_ARG`
+This macro should be passed in to the flags section of `argInit()` to specify an argument should be given a value without any sort of flag preceding it.

+### `BOOLEAN_ARG`
+When specifying an argument should simply be a flag which toggles some variable on or off, two things must be done.
+The argument must be initialized as a boolean, which is what this flag is for.
+Pass this flag into `argInit()` and later reference the generated argument in `setFlagsFromNamedArgs()` with `bool` to create a boolean argument.
+Boolean arguments are always flags, and they can therefore never appear as a nameless argument.

+### `HEAP_ALLOCATED`
+This is a flag for declaring an argument as heap-allocated.
+In practice, this should never be used.
+This library automatically handles setting this flag when using the `heapArgInit()` function-style macro.

+### `NO_DEFAULT_VALUE`
+This macro expands to `{0}`, and any argument initialized with it in `argInit()` will be zero-initialized.
+To enforce this argument should have no default value, or in other words must be given a value by the user, use `argAssert()` in combination with this.

+### `NONE`
+This macro expands to nothing, and its purpose is for declaring empty type information in `argInit()` or `heapArgInit()`.
+For example, declaring a char in `argInit()` is as follows:

+`arginit(char, charArg, NONE, NO_DEFAULT_VALUE, NO_FLAGS)`

+A char variable has no type information on the right side of it, so right-side type information should be omitted.
+This macro does precisely that.